Data-Visualization-Intro/1-Class-intro/readme.md

 Try using the `Array.map()` method instead.

-## Homework Part 2
+## Homework Part Three

+- Think of a _simple_ dataset you could use to create a chart
-- Create a Pie chart using Highcharts and a dataset of your choosing
+- Create a chart that you feel is appropriate for your dataset set using Highcharts

 ## Extra Credit